 - 1.1.1 Tolo Highway and Fanling Highway are the expressways in the North East New Territories (NENT) connecting Sha Tin, Tai Po and Fanling.
 These highways form a vital part of the strategic Route 9, which links Hong Kong Island to the boundary at Shenzhen.
 At present, this section of Route 9 is a dual 3-lane carriageway.
 However, at several major interchanges along this section of Route 9, the highway is a dual-2 lane carriageway only.
 Severe congestion is a frequent occurrence during the peak periods, particularly in the Kowloon-bound direction. - 1.1.2 The North East New Territories (NENT) Development Strategy Review indicated that by 2006, Tolo Highway and Fanling Highway between Island House Interchange and Fanling would have to be widened to a dual 4-lane carriageway, in phases, by the end of 2013 to alleviate the current traffic congestion problems and to cope with the increasing transport demands to and from the urban areas and also cross-boundary traffic. - 1.1.3 The proposed widening of Tolo Highway and Fanling Highway between Island House Interchange and Fanling (the Project) is a Designated Project under the Environmental Impact Assessment Ordinance (Cap.
 499) (EIAO).
 An Environmental Impact Assessment (EIA) Report (the approved EIA Report) together with an Environmental Monitoring and Audit (EM&A) Manual (the approved EM&A Manual) were completed and approved under the EIAO on 14 July 2000 (Register Number: EIA-043/2000). - 1.1.4 After the approval of the EIA, Hyder-Arup-Black & Veatch Joint Venture (HABVJV) was appointed in March 2001 to undertake the Design and Construction Assignment for the Project under Agreement No. CE 58/2000.
 An Environmental Review Report (ERR) was conducted, based on the approved EIA Report, to review the latest traffic forecasts and environmental impacts arising from the Project. - 1.1.5 An Environmental Permit (EP) was applied for by the Highways Department (HyD) in November 2008, based on the final version of the ERR (revision 6 dated November 2008).
-The EP (EP-324/2008) was granted on 23 December 2008. - 1.1.6 HABVJV will be the Engineer's Representative (ER) of HyD for the Project and the Project will be divided in two stages with the following tentative programme1: - 1.
-Stage 1 Construction works between Island House Interchange and Tai Hang, the construction works will be commenced in third quarter 2009 and completed in mid 2013; and - 2.
-Stage 2 Construction works between Tai Hang and Wo Hop Shek Interchange, the construction works will be commenced in late 2010 and completed in 2014. - 1.2 Purpose of the Manual - 1.2.1 Because the original approved EM&A Manual in 2000 was designed for the whole Project, and the Project will now be constructed in two stages, the EM&A Manual needs to be split into separate documents for Stage 1 and Stage 2.
+The EP (EP-324/2008) was granted on 23 December 2008. - 1.1.6 A Variation of an Environmental Permit (EP-324/2008/A) was issued to HyD in January 2012. - 1.1.7 HABVJV will be the Engineer's Representative (ER) of HyD for the Project and the Project will be divided in two stages with the following tentative programme: - 1.
+Stage 1 Construction works between Island House Interchange and Tai Hang (i.e. HY/2008/09 & HY/2009/08), the construction works commenced in August 2009 and completed in first quarter 2014; and - Stage 2 Construction works between Tai Hang and Wo Hop Shek Interchange (i.e. HY/2012/06), with part of the works been entrusted to CEDD under Entrusted Portion under CV/2012/09.
+The construction works for HY/2012/06 commenced in July 2013 and completed in November 2018, while that for CV/2012/09 commenced in July 2013 and completed in September 2018.